-But the symptoms weren’t exactly new… War has existed for practically as long as humans have and developing an anticipation of impending harm can actually be adaptive—like when you’re walking home alone at night and you suddenly realize that someone has been following behind you, a little too closely.
+But the symptoms weren’t exactly new.
+War has existed for as long as humans have and developing an anticipation of impending harm can actually be adaptive—like when you’re walking home alone at night and you suddenly realize that someone has been following you a little too closely.
 But existing in a state of permanent hyperarousal can make your everyday reality a living nightmare.

 Following a traumatic event, stress-related symptoms, including hypervigilance, are upgraded to a diagnosis of PTSD when the following indicators present for longer than a month:

 - You experience intrusive flashbacks, memories, or nightmares that force you to relive the traumatic event on continuous playback.
-Re-experiencing the event can occur consciously (at the level of your awareness) or by dissociation (you “blackout” and retain little or no memory of the intrusive episode)
+Re-experiencing the event can occur consciously (at the level of your awareness) or by dissociation (blacking out and retaining little or no memory of the intrusive episode)

-- When you encounter a trigger that stimulates your memory of the traumatic event, you experience an intense, physiological reaction, characterized by extreme distress or anxiety
+- You encounter a trigger that stimulates your memory of the traumatic event, triggering an intense, physiological reaction, characterized by extreme distress or anxiety

 - You become hyper-vigilant or develop an exaggerated startle mechanism.
-For instance, if you were in a bad car accident in which another vehicle T-boned you at a stoplight, you may flinch whenever you notice cars in your periphery that are traveling up side roads
+For instance, if you were in a bad car accident in which another vehicle T-boned you at a stoplight, you may flinch whenever you notice cars in your peripheral vision

-- To avoid slipping into this unpleasant state of hyper-arousal, you avoid situations, places, people, or conversations that dredge up memories of the incident
+- You avoid situations, places, people, or conversations that dredge up memories of the incident

 - As your symptoms worsen, you experience detachment (numbness or lack of connection) and self-estrangement (social withdrawal) as you attempt to distance yourself from others